eduardogalba/PROLOG/README.md

  +++++++    +++      0      +    ++++    0
 ``
 For representation purposes, we employ a list of lists.
 The inner lists delineate cells horizontally, while the outer list groups cells by rows, with each element representing a load value.
-Thus, the above surface is structured as follows:
+Thus, the above surface is structured as follows:@p ``
-``
 [ [ +++ , +++++++ , 0 , + , ++++ , 0 ],
 [ +++++++ , +++ , 0 , + , ++++ , 0 ],